node-apn/node-apn/doc/apn.markdown

 Options:

- - `cert` {String} The filename of the connection certificate to load from disk (Defaults to: `cert.pem`)
+ - `cert` {Buffer|String} TThe filename of the connection certificate to load from disk, or a Buffer/String containing the certificate data.
+(Defaults to: `cert.pem`)

- - `certData` {Buffer|String} The certificate data.
-If supplied, will be used instead of loading from disk.

- - `key` {String} The filename of the connection key to load from disk (Defaults to:  `key.pem`)
+ - `key` {Buffer|String} The filename of the connection key to load from disk, or a Buffer/String containing the key data.
+(Defaults to: `key.pem`)

- - `keyData` {Buffer|String} The key data.
-If supplied will be used instead of loading from disk.

- - `ca` An Array of Strings or Buffers of trusted certificates.
-If this is omitted several well known "root" CAs will be used, like VeriSign. - You may need to use option, this as some environments don't include the CA used by Apple.
+ - `ca` An array of trusted certificates.
+Each element should contain either a filename to load, or a Buffer/String (in PEM format) to be used directly.
+If this is omitted several well known "root" CAs will be used. - You may need to use this as some environments don't include the CA used by Apple (entrust_2048).

- - `pfx` {String} File path for private key, certificate and CA certs in PFX or PKCS12 format.
-If supplied will be used instead of certificate and key above
+ - `pfx` {Buffer|String} File path for private key, certificate and CA certs in PFX or PKCS12 format, or a Buffer/String containing the PFX data.
+If supplied will be used instead of certificate and key above.

- - `pfxData` {Buffer|String} PFX or PKCS12 format data containing the private key, certificate and CA certs.
-If supplied will be used instead of loading from disk.

  - `passphrase` {String} The passphrase for the connection key, if required